menglongguo/website/_projects/MiscProj.md

 ### Davinci Test Setup

 Of all the experimental hardware I built for the [Autolab](http://autolab.berkeley.edu/), this one was the most memorable.
-It was my first exposure to the creative and complex world of machining (i had no idea what mills were until freshman year).
+It was my first exposure to the creative and complex world of machining (I had no idea what mills were until freshman year).
-I still remember Jessie of the ME machine shop showing me what an auto tapper was, saving me the foolish quest of tapping 250 holes by hand.
+I still remember Jessie of the ME machine shop showing me what an auto tapper was, saving me from the foolish quest of tapping 250 holes by hand.

 ![davinci](/website/assets/images/11davinci.jpg)